ZhangHanbo/Visual-Manipulation-Relationship-Network-Pytorch/README.md

 ## Implemented Algorithms

-I have included some well-known object detection algorithms (e.g. Faster-RCNN, SSD, FPN and EfficientDet), and developed a series of algorithms related to robotc grasping.
-The following figure provide an overview of this package.
+I have included some well-known object detection algorithms (e.g. Faster-RCNN, SSD, and FPN), and developed a series of algorithms related to robotc grasping.
+The following figure provides an overview of this package.

 ![](tutorial/detectors.jpg)

-In the future, I will continuously update this package so that it can contain latest SOTA algorithms and improve the performance of our own algorithms.
-Certainly, all my new works related to robotic grasping and computer vision will also be contained in this package.
+~~In the future, I will continuously update this package so that it can contain latest SOTA algorithms and improve the performance of our own algorithms.
+Certainly, all my new works related to robotic grasping and computer vision will also be contained in this package.~~

+I stopped maintain this package.
+Now I am transferring to MMDetection.
+And maybe not further in the future, I will make my mmdet-based library open-sourced, which is with higher performance.

 ## Installation

-Since we use torchvision.ops instead of all C expansions in pytorch-1.0 version, all codes can run normally without any extra building.
+Since we use torchvision.ops instead of all previous C expansions, all codes can run normally without any extra building.
 Follow training example to enjoy it.

 ## Training Example